 Probably Effective

-Treating copper deficiency: The first step in treating low copper levels depends on the root cause.
-For example, taking too much zinc can reduce how much copper your body absorbs.
-So, cutting back on zinc supplements can help.
-Doctors may also recommend copper supplements like copper gluconate, copper sulfate, or copper chloride.
-If the deficiency is severe and oral supplements aren’t working well, IV copper treatments might be used.
-According to the British Medical Journal, it can take between 4 to 12 weeks to restore normal levels.
+Treating copper deficiency: The first step in treating low copper levels depends on the cause.
+For example, excessive zinc intake can reduce copper absorption.
+Doctors may recommend copper gluconate, sulfate, or chloride supplements.
+In severe cases, IV treatments may be required.
+According to the British Medical Journal, it can take 4–12 weeks to normalize copper levels.

 Possibly Effective

-Slowing bone loss from osteoporosis: Copper supplements—especially when taken with zinc, manganese, and calcium—may help reduce bone loss in older women.
+Slowing bone loss from osteoporosis: Some evidence suggests that copper—especially when taken with zinc, calcium, and manganese—can help reduce bone loss in postmenopausal women.

 Not Enough Evidence